logzio/documentation/docs/user-guide/admin/users/users.md

 | Drop filters                            |           |      |       |       | ✓   |
 | Incident reports                        |           | ✓    | ✓     | ✓     | ✓   |

-All users can fetch raw logs from the Cold Tier, but only **Admin** and **Expert** users have the ability to re-ingest logs into the account.
+All users can fetch raw logs from Cold Tier, but only **Admin** and **Expert** users have the ability to re-ingest logs into the account.

 ###### Additional restrictions